-Indicator number Trend Assessment EE3.4 Customer Average Interruption Frequency Index [Metro] The average frequency of sustained interruptions for those customers experiencing sustained interruptions.
+Indicator number Trend Definition/assessment TR1.2 NMT paths as a percentage of the total municipal road network length [Metro] The sum total length of all NMT paths (in km) within the metropolitan area divided by the total length of municipal road network (in km).
+WS5.1 Percentage of non-revenue water [Metro] Non-revenue water is defined as the sum of unbilled authorised consumption, apparent losses (unbilled unauthorised consumption and meter inaccuracies) and real losses (from transmission mains, storage facilities, distribution mains or service connections).
+EE3.4 Customer Average Interruption Frequency Index [Metro] The indicator measures the average frequency of sustained municipal electricity supply interruptions for those customers experiencing interruptions.
 EE4.4 Percentage total electricity losses [Metro] Electricity losses have two components: technical and non-technical.
 Technical losses occur naturally and consist mainly of power dissipation in electricity system components such as transmission and distribution lines, transformers, and measurement systems.
 Non-technical losses are caused by actions external to the power system and consist primarily of electricity theft, faulty or inaccurate meters, and errors in accounting and recordkeeping.
 Losses is a measure of unaccounted for energy.
 Thus, non-payment is not included as losses.
-ENV2.1 Tonnes of municipal solid waste sent to landfill per capita [Metro] The percentage of the city's solid waste that is disposed of in licenced (sanitary) landfills.
+ENV2.1 Tonnes of municipal solid waste sent to landfill per capita [Metro] The percentage of the city's solid waste that is disposed of in licensed (sanitary) landfills.
 ENV2.2 Tonnes of municipal solid waste diverted from landfill per capita [Metro] The tonnage of the city's solid waste that is recycled at centralised recycling centres, divided by the total population of the municipality.
 Recycled materials include those materials diverted from the waste stream, recovered and processed into new products following local government permits and regulations (International Solid Waste Association).
-ENV3.2 Waste removal complaints due to non-collection as a percentage of total consumer units/billed accounts [Metro] The number of waste collection complaints received over a year, as a percentage of the number of consumer units at the end of the reporting period.
-GG4.1 Average percentage of councillors attending council meetings [Metro] The average percentage of members of the municipal council that attended council meetings.
+GG4.1 Average percentage of councillors attending council meetings [Metro] The average percentage of members of the Municipal Council that attended council meetings.
 HS3.2 Number of community halls per 100 000 population [Shared] The number of community halls per 100 000 population.
-A community hall is defined by the CSIR Guidelines for the Provision of Social Facilities in South African Settlements (2012) as a 'centre or hall for holding public meetings, training, entertainment and other functions and having a variety of facilities such as a kitchen, toilets, storage space, etc., which should be provided at nominal rates for hire, with rentals tied to socio-economic status of area to provide affordable service'.
+A community hall is defined by the CSIR Guidelines for the Provision of Social Facilities in South African Settlements (2012) as a "centre or hall for holding public meetings, training, entertainment and other functions, and having a variety of facilities such as a kitchen, toilets, storage space, etc., which should be provided at nominal rates for hire, with rentals tied to the socio-economic status of the area to provide affordable service".